 - Phase 2: microgrid equipment configuration and testing

-- Phase 3: satellite lab equipment interconnection and testing
+- Phase 3: adjacent lab equipment interconnection, safety and testing

 - Phase 4: transition microgrid/PCS equipment to demonstrations, eg.,microgrid equipment and smart inverters in netzero house